-For example in the largest MDL, Ethicon (Johnson & Johnson) Judge Goodwin writes in Pretrial Order #304, filed June 21, in the Ethicon MDL #2327 that since January 2018, his court has requested cases no longer be transferred to MDL 2327.
+In the largest MDL, Ethicon (Johnson & Johnson), Judge Goodwin writes in Pretrial Order #304, filed June 21, in the Ethicon MDL #2327 that since January 2018, his court has requested cases no longer be transferred to MDL 2327.

 On June 19th, the Judicial Panel on Multidistrict Litigation entered a Minute Order to that effect.